How to Filter Out Twitter Trolls by Using Block Party

 On the free tier of the service, you can filter tweets according to three criteria.
 For instance, you might want to set aside comments from new accounts, those without a profile photo, or those with fewer than 100 followers.
 These are more likely to be fake accounts or even bots set up to muddy discussions or intimidate legitimate users.

 There are multiple ways to sign up for Block Party, and most are free.

 - You can get an invitation from a current user, who can either share an invite code with you directly or have Block Party send you an invitation by email.

 - You can sign up with your Twitter account.
 In most cases, you’ll receive immediate access.
-At times, though, you may get redirected to a waitlist options page.
+At times, though, you may be redirected to a waitlist options page.

-- Otherwise, you can pay $8 and get access by clicking on "sign up now" on the right side of the waitlist options page.
+- Otherwise, you can pay $8 and get access by clicking on “Sign Up Now” on the right side of the waitlist options page.
 The company says the fee is meant to discourage internet trolls from signing up and looking for ways to harass the staff or interfere with the platform.
-(Block Party has been the target of a lot of vitriol in some corners of the internet.)
+(Block Party has been the target of vitriol in some corners of the internet.)